google/blockly-samples/.github/CONTRIBUTING.md

 Before making a suggestion, [search](https://github.com/google/blockly-samples/issues?q=is%3Aopen+is%3Aissue+label%3A%22category%3A+plugin%22+label%3A%22type%3A+feature+request%22) for a related issue.
 If you find one, add a comment to the existing issue instead of opening a new one.

-Next a plugin will go into the **discussion** phase.
+Next, a plugin will go into the **discussion** phase.
 This phase includes:
 - Clarification of the desired functionality.
 - Clarification of the plugin's API.
 - Planning for implementation.